Heraklion: Airport

 Heraklion International Airport, or Nikos Kazantzakis Airport is located about 5 km east of the city.
 The airport is named after Heraklion native Nikos Kazantzakis, a writer and a philosopher.
 It is the second busiest airport of Greece after Athens International Airport, first in charter flights and the 59th busiest in Europe, because of Crete being a major holiday destination with 8,066,000 passengers in 2022 (List of the busiest airports in Europe).
 The airfield is shared with the 126th Combat Group of the Hellenic Air Force.

+A second airport is currently being constructed at Kastelli, 40 km southeast of the city, adjacent to another Hellenic Air Force base located there.
+The new airport is expected to take over the increasing number of passengers, as the current airport has reached capacity.

 Highway network

 European route E75 runs through the city and connects Heraklion with the three other major cities of Crete: Agios Nikolaos, Chania, and Rethymno.